sebastiencs/pinar-book/src/overview.md

     map
 }

-// You can also use the macro derive ToJs to implement
+// You can use the macro derive ToJs to implement
-// the trait easily
+// the trait automatically

 #[derive(Serialize, Deserialize, ToJs, FromArguments)]
 struct MyStruct {